zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ### Using Knockout projections

-In many cases extension authors will want to shape and filter data as it is loaded via QueryView and EntityView.
+In many cases extension authors will want to shape and filter data when  it is loaded by using `QueryView` and `EntityView`.

 [Knockout projections](https://github.com/stevesanderson/knockout-projections) provide a simple way to efficiently perform `map` and `filter` functions over an observable array of model objects.
 This allows you to add new computed properties to model objects, exclude unneeded properties on model objects, and generally change the structure of an object that is inside an array.
 If used correctly, the Knockout projections library does this efficiently by only executing the developer-supplied mapping/filtering function when new data is added to the array and when data is modified.
 The Knockout projections library is included by default in the SDK.
 You can learn more by [reading this blog post](http://blog.stevensanderson.com/2013/12/03/knockout-projections-a-plugin-for-efficient-observable-array-transformations/).

-The samples extension includes an example of using a __projected array__ to bind to a grid:
+The samples extension includes an example of using a projected array to bind to a grid:

 `\Client\Data\Projection\ViewModels\ProjectionBladeViewModel.ts`